-Similar to the push function used in programming, push technology services are often based on information preferences that have been previously established.
-This model is referred to as publish/subscribe.
+Similar to the push function used in programming, push technology services are often based on information preferences that were previously established.
+This model is called publish/subscribe.
 For example, a client "subscribes" to one or more information "channels" offered by a server.
 Ten, whenever new content is available on one of the subscribed channels, the server "pushes" that information to the client device.

 Examples of push technology